mvadari/xrpl-docs/Atomic.md

 TODO: maybe only the batch fee would be claimed?
 Maybe that fee should be higher?

+### A.3: Could there be an additional atomicity type for allowing all transactions to be processed regardless of whether they succeeded?

+This is unnecessary, since that is equivalent to submitting the transactions normally.

-### A.3: Why do I need to include sequence numbers in the transactions?
+### A.4: Why do I need to include sequence numbers in the transactions?
 How do I handle situations where one transaction might fail but the next might succeed?

 Sequence numbers need to be included to avoid hash collisions with multiple identical transactions.
 Otherwise, e.g. two payment transactions for 1 XRP to the same account (for, say, a platform fee) would have the same contents and therefore the same hash.

 To handle cases where sequence numbers may need to be "skipped", [tickets](https://xrpl.org/docs/concepts/accounts/tickets/) can be used.

-### A.4: Would this feature enable greater frontrunning abilities?
+### A.5: Would this feature enable greater frontrunning abilities?

 That is definitely a concern.
 Ways to mitigate this are still being investigated.
 Some potential answers:
 * Charge for more extensive path usage
 * Have higher fees for batch transactions
 * Submit the batch transactions at the end of the ledger

-### A.5: What error is returned if all the transactions fail in an `OR`/batch transaction?
+### A.6: What error is returned if all the transactions fail in an `OR`/batch transaction?

 The answer to this question is still being investigated.
 Some potential answers:
 * Return the first error encountered